 I have a confession to make.
 When it comes to children’s literature, I like chapter books more than picture books.
 I feel much better now.
 I needed to get that off my chest.
 I felt dirty hiding it from you all.

 On Tuesday we came to the part of the book where children around the world are beginning to find Wonka’s golden tickets.
 It was Charlie’s birthday, his family all chipped in to give him a Wonka bar to see if he too would find a ticket.
-As we read, Karina was clearly becoming more excited.
-She pulled on my arm, she kept sticking her head in front of Nina (whose turn it was to read).
+As we read, my daughter was clearly becoming more excited.
+She pulled on my arm, she kept sticking her head in front of my wife (whose turn it was to read).
 She was trying to read ahead to see if she could discover if he got the ticket or not.
-Then at the climactic scene of that chapter when we discovered that Charlie’s chocolate bar did not have the golden ticket, Karina was distraught.
+Then at the climactic scene of that chapter when we discovered that Charlie’s chocolate bar did not have the golden ticket, my daughter was distraught.

 “You know daddy,” she said, “he’s got to find that ticket.”